frajazz/gaiasandbox/README.md

 ```
 Also, this guide is for Unix-like systems.
 If you are working
-on Windows, it may also work on Cygwin or the like, even though it
+on Windows, it may also work on Cygwin and the like, even though it
 has not been tested.

 #### Compile and run